 By 2012, these works were so firmly entrenched in Icelandic culture, that when stenciled murals started showing up along the south coast, people assumed the famous British artist Banksy was in the country.
 Whether there really are murals by Banksy in Iceland (or just very good fakes), is still a matter of popular discussion.

 There is at least one Icelandic Banksy mural: it was given as a gift by the artist to hang in the Reykjavik mayor’s office.
 Somehow that gift ended up in the living room of the now former mayor (Jón Gnarr) and caused a major controversy when it appeared to have been stolen from the citizens by the ousted mayor.
 Political intrigue is the same everywhere in the world.

 In the lead up to the financial crisis in Iceland, street art cartoons were extremely common.
 These were whimsical, playful images on non-serious subjects.
 During the Iceland banking crisis, many of the cartoons (particularly along Lindargata street) were edited and took on a harsher, more critical tone…often immediately before the buildings were destroyed to make way for luxury high-rise buildings.

 In the aftermath of the crisis, the edgy style has fallen away and more peaceful, business-friendly projects have taken their places.
 These days, exploring the street art murals is one of the top things to do in Reykjavik.

 A handful of modern mural paintings focus on human achievements, often with an eye towards social justice issues.
-The rights of women and climate change are popular mural topics in Reykjavik right now.
+The rights of women and climate change are popular mural topics in the city.

 Reykjavik Wall Poetry Project

 The Wall Poetry in Reykjavik project was hardly the origins of street murals, however, it was an important turning point for the medium.
 Wall Poetry brought murals larger than anything seen before to the Icelandic capital.